Made for Adult Ice Skaters

 "I can't afford it."

-Real Talk From an Adult Skater
+💜 Real Talk From the Adult Skating Community

 Every single one of us had the same fears before we started.
 Every one of us Googled "am I too old to figure skate" at 11pm.
 Every one of us stood at the rink boards on our first day thinking what am I doing here.